AshleyDumaine/My-AIY/README.md

 https://github.com/google/aiyprojects-raspbian/tree/voicekit)

 ## What can it do?
-#### Regular Google Assistant stuff
+#### Regular Google Assistant stuff (Minus stuff that needs Google Home integration)
 Personally I have fun using Google Assistant's [Easter eggs] (https://www.reddit.com/r/aiyprojects/comments/6ab6p5/some_of_the_aiy_easter_eggs/), but it can do basic Google Assistant things like conversions, setting timers, etc.
+It can't play Music though the Assistant, sadly (more on that below).

 #### Music
-I wanted to integrate with Google Music and hook this up to my Bluetooth speaker to play songs with voice commands but alas, the assistant does not seem to have Google Music functionality built-in.
-Oddly it says the functionality is supported when asking it to "play some music", but it gets confused when asked to play a genre, album, song, etc. I used [this repo] (https://github.com/Tom-Archer/gmusicaiy) to help get around
+I wanted to integrate with Google Music and hook this up to my Bluetooth speaker to play songs with voice commands but alas, the Assistant does not seem to have Google Music functionality built-in.
+Instead it says the functionality is supported when asking it to "play some music", but it gets confused when asked to play a genre, album, song, etc. I used [this repo] (https://github.com/Tom-Archer/gmusicaiy) to help get around